michiganhackers/web-fullstack-lessons/1-intro-to-frontend/README.md

 ### Required Features
 The following features are required, but you can add additional ones once you finish these.
 * Add another `<input>` to the `<form>`
-* Add a submission button to the form
 * Create new notes using the below template and insert them into the `<div>` with `id="notes"`.
 ```html
 <article>